Bayesian Variable Selection with the Quasi-Posterior: Simulation studies

 Figure~\ref{fig:countsim-metrics} (top) reports the average classification metrics, computed over 50 simulation replicates and based on thresholding to achieve a Bayesian FDR of at most 0.05.
 We report in the Supplementary Material (Figure~\ref{fig:coutsim-metrics-0.5}) the corresponding plots for the median–probability model thresholding.
-These results show that the \emph{quasi-posterior} (QP) approach consistently yields the most accurate variable-selection performance, with the largest improvements observed at small sample sizes.
-For $n = 25$ and $n = 35$, the QP maintains high power and low FDR, while the NB model exhibits reduced power, and the Poisson model shows substantial over-selection.
-As the sample size grows, the NB model approaches the QP’s performance, whereas the Poisson model continues to over-select.
+In these simulations, the \emph{quasi-posterior} (QP) consistently yields the most accurate variable-selection performance, with the largest improvements observed at small sample size.
+For $n > 25$ the QP maintains power above 90\% and FDR much lower than 5\%, while the NB model exhibits power as low as 50\% and never higher than 90\% for any sample size, and the Poisson and lasso models are unable to achieve FDR of less than 20\%.
+As a result, the MCC and F1 metrics are uniformly larger for the QP.
 The bottom of Figure~\ref{fig:countsim-metrics} compares the estimated inclusion probabilities of the QP with the Poisson and NB models respectively for each covariate in each repeat.
-These demonstrate that for small samples the QP generally assigns higher probability to active covariates than the NB and lower probability to non-active covariates than the Poisson.
+These shows that for small samples the QP generally assigned higher probability to active covariates than the NB and lower probability to non-active covariates than the Poisson.
 We further provide in the Supplementary Material (Figure~\ref{fig:coutsim-metrics-0.5}) the corresponding comparisons for the remaining values of $n$.
-Overall, these experiments not only verify the validity of the quasi-posterior model selection but also show that it can outperform standard model-based procedures under model misspecification.
+Overall, these experiments illustrate a situation where the quasi-posterior model selection provides valid inference, in terms of acceptably controlling false discovery rate, and out performs standard model based procedures in terms of power, F1 and MCC.